PrincetonUniversity/OPDB/README.md

 ## Benchmark

-The following table presents which modules from OpenPiton are included on OPDB, the name of the top level module for each pickled module, and which attributes affect each module.
+The following table presents which modules from OpenPiton and other open-source projects are included on OPDB, the name of the top level module for each pickled module, and which attributes affect each module.